top of page

-I have the kennel recommendation discussion with at least 70% of my customers.
-With each one, I reiterate the dangers of wireframe kennels and urge them to spend the money on a decent, and safe kennel.
-After all, you've spent money to obtain your dog, feed it, keep it healthy and train it.
+I have the kennel recommendation discussion with at least 80% of my customers.
+With each one, I reiterate the dangers of wireframe kennels and urge them to spend the money on a decent and safe kennel.
+After all, you've spent money to obtain your dog, feed it, keep it healthy, and train it.

 My Recommendations

-As safer kennel alternatives I recommend only two: Ruffland Kennels* and Impact Dog Crates.
-Ruffland kennels are one plastic roto-molded kennels that are safe, sanitary and secure.
-Virtually all the dogs that participate in my board and train use these kennels.
+As safer kennel alternatives, I recommend only two: Ruffland Kennels* and Impact Dog Crates.
+Ruffland kennels are one-piece plastic roto-molded kennels that are safe, sanitary, and secure.
+If your dog sometimes has accidents in the kennel - the Ruffland is the best option.
+Virtually all the dogs that participate in my board and train use these kennels and they are ideal for the home.
+The Impact kennel is much more expensive but it is also one of the safest kennels you can get for a dog that has anxiety - particularly their High Anxiety model.

 Due to the enclosed nature of both of these kennels, they make perfect den environments when it's darker out.
 As den animals, dogs feel safe and secure in their own dens.
 Wireframe kennels offer no such environment unless you cover them with something - which then puts you at a risk of your dog pulling in and chewing on the cover - possibly ingesting something that may harm him.